Instructional Design: Curriculum Development with “ASSURE”

 Evaluation of Instruction – Media & Methods: To assess the value of the media and lesson methods upon student learning, the teacher needs to reflect on the following questions:

 • Were students excited to have an opportunity to put their knowledge into action and share it on their various personal social media channels?
-Students developed a variety of creative and professional pieces that could be used on a variety of social media platforms to help persuade and raise awareness of often dangerous behaviors.
+Students developed a variety of creative and professional pieces that could be used on various social media platforms to help persuade and raise awareness of often dangerous behaviors.

 • Did most students use and correctly cited statistics and images?
 Three students choose to pursue the extra credit opportunity and posted the visuals on their personal social media channels.